-How to dress for a wedding
+How to Dress for a Wedding in Canada

-How to dress for a wedding
+How to dress for a wedding Introduction

 I’m not one for writing about weddings.
 I don’t think I’ve ever been to a wedding that didn’t involve at least one of the following: a trip to the hospital, a runaway bride/groom, or someone who was clearly having second thoughts.
 Still, there are some things you simply can’t do without–and that includes finding your perfect dress.
-You know the old saying: “If God had meant women to wear trousers, he would have given them thicker ankles.”
-But this doesn’t mean you should run out and buy ill-fitting pants right now; instead, let’s talk about how best to approach dressing for your special day!

 Step into your new wedding dress and look at yourself in the mirror–without any help.

-• Stand up straight and look at yourself from all angles.
+- Stand up straight and look at yourself from all angles.
 You’re going to be turning around a lot, so it’s important to know how your dress looks from behind, too.

-• Don’t be afraid to ask for help if you need it.
+- Don’t be afraid to ask for help if you need it.
 There’s nothing wrong with asking someone else in the bridal party or your mom or whoever to come over and see how something looks on you.
 I always recommend getting a second opinion because most people are so focused on themselves that they won’t notice things like “the back of this dress looks like a pie chart” or “the neckline is too low.”

-• Be aware of how the dress looks in the mirror (and in photographs).
+- Be aware of how the dress looks in the mirror (and in photographs).
 If there is something about your outfit that bothers you, fix it before walking down the aisle!
 Don’t let discomfort ruin an otherwise perfect day for everyone else involved—you’ll thank yourself later when looking back at photos years later and wondering why did we ever think those shoes were appropriate?

 Don’t let the sales clerk talk you into a shorter or shorter hem.